Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/u-overworld-11-minigame-spot-configured.md

 1. Walk to the minigame spot
 2. The minigame spot is displayed
-3. The minigame spot is colored blue
+3. The minigame spot is colored red
 4. Walk **in**to the minigame spot
 4. The minigame overview panel opens
 5. The displayed minigame and player specific highscore are the ones stored in the backend

 ## Alternative procedures

-N/A
+3.1 The player already achieved a highscore above 50 for that minigame: the minigame spot is colored blue

 ## Criticality